Cyber4All/terraform-cyber4all-catalog/modules/ecs-cluster/README.md

   }))

 	 # Specify a list of ECS Cluster TCP ports and IPv4 CIDR blocks which should be made accessible through ingress traffic.
+By default, all traffic is allowed.
 	 cluster_ingress_access_ports  = list(object({
     from_port = number
     to_port   = number